Community Activation | Lightbox Gallery

 Every Wish Lasts: Having the toughest conversation

 We began with a city-wide prototype: anonymous “teaser” walls posing, “When you’re no longer here… what’s your wish?”
-The overwhelming public response provided authentic content for the next phase, where we repainted the walls with the collected wishes, unveiling Chubb’s branding and launching a full-scale OOH campaign.
+The overwhelming public response provided authentic content for the next phase, where we repainted the walls with the collected wishes, unveiling our client’s branding and launching a full-scale OOH campaign.

 The initiative expanded to normalize the conversation across diverse contexts: